 The Virginia Center for Inclusive Communities works with schools, businesses, and communities to achieve success by addressing prejudices, in all forms, in order to improve academic achievement, increase workplace productivity, and enhance local trust.
 Through workshops, retreats, and customized programs that raise knowledge, motivation, and skills, VCIC develops leaders who work together to achieve success throughout the Commonwealth.
 Our organization traces its roots back to 1935 in Virginia.
 With a lengthy and rich history, we have been destined to change with the times, even as we work to change the times in which we live.
-Originally founded as the Virginia Region of the National Conference of Christians and Jews, the Virginia Center for Inclusive Communities concluded our association with NCCJ in 2005 and joined with many of our fellow offices across the country to form the National Federation for Just Communities, a new movement fighting prejudice in all its forms.
+Originally founded as the Virginia Region of the National Conference of Christians and Jews, the Virginia Center for Inclusive Communities became an independent nonprofit organization in 2005 serving schools, businesses, and communities in the Commonwealth of Virginia.

 Emerging Leaders Institute

 Emerging Leaders Institute programs conducted by the Virginia Center for Inclusive Communities help middle school and high school students understand how stereotypes, bigotry, and prejudice can negatively affect their schools.
 These programs also provide participants with tools to develop their own student-led follow-up action plans.
 Programs can be designed to focus on a specific area of interest that a school wishes to address or can provide opportunities to broadly consider inclusion, prejudice, and leadership.
 In all cases, participants leave with enhanced skills in conflict resolution, coalition building, group facilitation, and diversity management.
 Students return to their schools with the ability to shape a community based on inclusion, respect, and understanding.